 Teens and Toddlers …Are they so different?

 How are teens the same as toddlers?

 I love to read about all kinds of topics including parents in earlier stages of this game called life.
 I just read a blog post yesterday written by a mama of 2 preschool girls.
-It got me to thinking about the ways that teenagers are the same as toddlers and how you can adapt your parenting accordingly.
+It got me to thinking about the ways that teens and toddlers are the same and how you can adapt your parenting accordingly.

 She has a darling family, and she is a great writer by the way, Jordan Hall and her blog is called A Sprinkle of Jo. (update: She no longer has a blog, but I continue to refer to it since this was the idea behind my post.)

 Her post was about the annoying habit of toddlers using the word “mom” one million times a day and how it was really getting to her.
 It was a great article because it was spot on.
 I remember those days.
 Those days when it’s a good thing your kids are cute (at least to you…most of the time…) or you might pitch them out the window!
 They need you so much and want you even more.